cunnie/gobonniego/README.md

 ## Bugs

 If bonniego fills up the filesystem, it will crash and you will need to find & delete the `bonniego` files manually.
-Look for the director that begins with `bonniegoParent` and delete it and everything underneath.
+Look for the directory that begins with the string `bonniegoParent` and delete it and everything underneath.

 ### Acknowledgements